MOAMIndustries/chatbot_IRL/readme.md

 |back | drives the robot backwards for 1 second |
 |pen up | raises the pen from the paper |
 |pen down | lowers the pen to the paper|

+### Folder structure
+`/chatbot` contains all code and dependancies for the chatbot agent running in ec2.

+`/frank` contains code and platformio environment for the robot defined as frank